A common question I hear every now and then is: Can I meditate in bed? The short answer is, yes! You can meditate in bed. In fact, you should.

 I do.
 And there are real benefits related to both the quality of your sleep as well as how you wake the following morning.

-In this article, I detail those benefits, how to meditate into sleep, and the things to avoid so that meditating in bed becomes something you benefit from and enjoy.
+In some ways it is similar to the article on, can you meditate laying down; in this article, I detail those benefits, how to meditate into sleep, and the things to avoid so that meditating in bed becomes something you benefit from and enjoy.

 The Benefits of Meditating in Bed